Written by

 TIFF is also the format required by many federal and state government agencies.
 If you're a defense contractor in San Diego County or submitting documents to a government agency, always confirm their format requirements before scanning.

 PDF stands for Portable Document Format.
 Developed by Adobe in the early 1990s, PDF was designed specifically for document exchange — a format that looks the same on any device, in any software, anywhere in the world.
-PDF is by far the most widely used document format in business today.
+It became an open ISO standard (ISO 32000) in 2008 and is by far the most widely used document format in business today.

 For document scanning, the most important type of PDF is the searchable PDF — also called a PDF with OCR (Optical Character Recognition) applied.
 When OCR is applied during scanning, the text in your document becomes selectable, searchable, and copy-able — even if the original was a handwritten form or a typewritten page from 1985.